-Step 1: Set up a free account on Dropbox.
+Set up a free account on Dropbox.
 Depending on your use-case, you may want to upgrade from the Basic plan to a Dropbox Pro or Dropbox for Business account.

-Step 4: After a photo has been taken or selected from the Gallery, the process for uploading to Dropbox varies based on the type of codeREADr Service you are using.
+After a photo has been taken or selected from the Gallery, the process for uploading to Dropbox varies based on the type of codeREADr Service you are using.

 For both online and offline Services, the app immediately attempts to create a share link within your codeREADr folder on Dropbox in the cloud.
 If successful creating the share link, the app will automatically upload the photo to Dropbox in the background.
 The app user can continue scanning once’s there’s a share link and doesn’t have to wait for the photo’s upload status bar to finish.

-With online Service types, if there’s no Internet connectivity the app won’t allow you to proceed and the photo is not saved locally.
-At that point the app user can continue scanning but they will not be able to add photos to these scan records until connectivity is restored or they go to the app’s Settings and turn off Online Scanning.
+With online Service types, if there’s no Internet connectivity, the app won’t allow you to proceed and the photo is not saved locally.
+At that point, the app user can continue scanning but they will not be able to add photos to these scan records until connectivity is restored or they go to the app’s Settings and turn off Online Scanning.

 The share link URL includes the Service ID; the photo’s Question ID; the app User’s ID; and a Dropbox ID.
 The share link, not the photo itself, is saved as part of the codeREADr scan record for viewing or exporting or for posting to your server.
 You can view the image by clicking/tapping the image.
 If you are a developer, you can grab the image from Dropbox to put on your own servers.

-Auto-Add Captured Photos to a Validation Database
+Photo Verification: Auto-Add Captured Photos to a Validation Database

-You can add (‘post’) the photo’s share link directly to a validation database so in the future it will be presented to the app-user automatically after scanning that same barcode. << Step-by-step instructions can be found here for adding to database. >>
+First, you can add (‘post’) the photo’s share link directly to a validation database.
+Then, it will show up to the app-user automatically after scanning that same barcode.

-You can simply put the photo’s URL in the response text (column 2 of a CSV import).
-The app user will need to tap that URL if they want to see the photo in-app.
-You can use HTML to make this link into a button.
+Note: You don’t need to capture the photo with codeREADr to display a verification photo after a scan.
+Also, you don’t need to store the photo in DropBox.
+Simply, put the photo’s URL in the response text (column 2 of a CSV import).
+The app user will need to tap that URL to see the photo in-app.
+Also, you can use HTML to make this link into a button.